 - Blood in the stool or toilet after a bowel movement

-- Diarrhea or constipation that does not go away
+- Change in bowel habits such as diarrhea or constipation that does not go away

 - A change in size or shape of stool